How exactly do you say butterfly in Italian?

 Butterfly catcher

-And that’s it, now you know how to say butterfly in Italian!
+And that’s the end of our lesson on how to say butterfly in Italian!

 What next?